-The investigated air pollutants (particulates and gases) are collected by the Egyptian Environmental Affairs Agency (EEAA) branch in Damietta Port Authority from 2015 to 2017.
-Air pollutants were measured using Thermo Environmental Instrument (TEI) Model 42i for NO, NO_X, TEI Model 48i for CO, TEI Model 410i for CO2, TEI Model 49i for O3, and Thermo ESM Andersen, FH 62 I-R for PM10.
+The investigated air pollutants (particulates and gases) were collected by the Egyptian Environmental Affairs Agency (EEAA) branch in the DP from 2015 to 2017.
+Air pollutants were measured using Thermo Environmental Instrument (TEI) Model 42i for NO, NOx, TEI Model 48i for CO, TEI Model 410i for CO2, TEI Model 49i for O3, and Thermo ESM Andersen, FH 62 I-R for PM10.